Trial to begin for couple accused in 2017 shooting at UW during Milo Yiannopoulos speech — victim refuses to testify

 The trial for a Seattle-area couple accused of assaulting protesters on the University of Washington campus on inauguration night 2017 will begin Monday without the testimony of one key player: the victim who was shot and critically wounded.

-King County Superior Court Court documents indicate that Joshua Phelan Dukes, a 35-year-old avowed anarchist, who suffered a gunshot wound to the abdomen during raucous protests in the UW’s Red Square over the appearance of alt-right polemicist Milo Yiannopoulos, has refused to cooperate with attorneys, ignored subpoenas and won’t appear at the trial for his alleged assailant, Elizabeth Joy Hokoana.
+King County Superior Court documents indicate that Joshua Phelan Dukes, a 35-year-old avowed anarchist, who suffered a gunshot wound to the abdomen during raucous protests in the UW’s Red Square over the appearance of alt-right polemicist Milo Yiannopoulos, has refused to cooperate with attorneys, ignored subpoenas and won’t appear at the trial for his alleged assailant, Elizabeth Joy Hokoana.

 Hokoana, 31, is charged with first-degree assault and faces up to 15 years in prison if convicted.
-Her husband, Mark Hokoana, also 31, is charged with third-degree assault and could be jailed for up to three months for using pepper-spray against anti-fascist protesters who gathered outside Kane Hall that night.
+Her husband, Marc Hokoana, also 31, is charged with third-degree assault and could be jailed for up to three months for using pepper spray against anti-fascist protesters who gathered outside Kane Hall that night.

 Elizabeth Hokoana, who was armed with a Glock 9 mm handgun, claims she shot Dukes, a computer security expert and member of the Industrial Workers of the World (IWW), in self-defense when he confronted her husband for using pepper spray.
 She said Dukes was armed with a knife.